A day in the life of an ordinary man typically follows an almost ritualistic pattern-

 3. Fill Your Schedule and Set Deadlines

 This is an extremely important part.
-You not only need to fill the boxes but also establish a timeframe for each task.
+You not only need to fill in the boxes, but also establish a timeframe for each task.

 Second, arrange complementary projects back-to-back.
-Their similarity may sustain your tempo, allowing you to finish the jobs quickly.
+Their similarity may sustain your tempo, allowing you to finish jobs quickly.

 I deliberated on highlighting the word “realistic” because we tend to either overestimate our capacity and assume tight deadlines or underestimate it by stretching them.

 It says your brain continuously adjusts its performance to meet your deadlines.

 Simply put, unrealistic deadlines reduce efficiency and breed stress.